healthinnovation/loreto_synchrony/README.md

 # Co-occurrence and spatiotemporal distribution of malaria and dengue in Loreto, Peru

-*Paloma M. Carcamo, Samantha Kaplan, Jesus M. Quispe, Gordon C. McCord, Gabriel Carrasco-Escobar,Tarik Benmarhnia*
+*Paloma M. Carcamo MD, Gabriel Carrasco-Escobar PhD, Samantha R. Kaplan MD, Jesus M. Quispe BSc, Gordon C. McCord PhD, Tarik Benmarhnia PhD*

 This study aimed to assess synchony and spatial correlation in the occurrence of malaria and dengue in Loreto, Peru using time-lagged cross-correlation analysis.